Saikal/chess-knight-moves/README.md

 Few things to keep in mind:
-- Each Knight selection shows exactly 2 turns - Turn I and Turn II (first and sencond turns - both are in one API).
+- Each Knight selection shows exactly 2 turns - Turn I and Turn II (1st and 2nd turns - both are in one API).

-            ### You can select a new Knight position after the secont turn - Turn II.
+            You can select a new Knight position after the secont turn - Turn II.

 - Wizard and App itself are responsive within different UI sizes: Desktop, Mobile, Laptop, Tablet.
       And supported by different Browsers